haldokan/JavaEdge/JavaEdge/README.md

 The purpose of the Java code in this module is to present and understand the issues involved in designing algorithms.
 Some code is
-Just learning libs an apis by example.
+Just learning libs and apis by example.

 Rough run-down: